Chan4077/First-Mod/.github/CONTRIBUTING.md

 ---
 ## A note before you contribute
 Please take note that your commit will benefit me and whoever else is working on this repo.
-I can't be the only one working on this website.
+I can't be the only one working on this mod.
 You, too, can contribute to the hard work that I have put into this repo by adding a commit.
-Note that your commit may affect the website in terms of design, loading and scripting.
+Note that your commit may affect the mod in terms of stability, crashing and rendering.
 Therefore, you should fork [this repo](https://help.github.com/articles/fork-a-repo/) to help me make this project last.
 Without your support, this would not be possible.
 Anyways, enough of the yabba gabba.
 On to the docs!

 ---